RetroDECK/ES-DE/USERGUIDE.md

 **Swap videos after (seconds)**

 For how long to play videos before changing to the next game.
 Allowed range is between 0 and 120 seconds in 2-second increments.
-If set to 0 (which is the default setting), the next game will be selected when the entire video has finished playing.
+If set to 0 (which is the default setting), the next game will be selected after the entire video has finished playing.

 **Play audio for screensaver videos**